dope250/ffxiv.neko-mata.website/content/english/pages/gallery.md

 #### Experience the highlights of our events!

-In our gallery you will find selected snapshots of past and current events related to Neko:Mata - from atmospheric meetings to creative workshops to special community events.
+In our gallery you will find selected snapshots of past and current events related to Neko:Mata; from atmospheric meetings to creative workshops to special community events.

 Let yourself be inspired by the atmosphere and discover what makes our events so special.